Moray Burial Ground Research Group - MBGRG - Template

 Aims/Activities: Research and recording of burial sites in Moray.
 Publication of monumental inscriptions and other research results.
 Further information can be found in the report on "The Forgotten Tombstones of Moray".

-Membership Restrictions: Not applicable to Associate Membership, but field work may be unsuitable for people with severe mobility problems, due to difficult terrain, and site access limitations.
+Membership Restrictions: Field work may be unsuitable for people with severe mobility problems, due to difficult terrain, and site access limitations.
 Wheelchair access at many field-work sites may be very limited.

 Age Group(s): Prospective members under the age of 18 years should contact us, for further details.